Mean (song): Reception

 The music video was met with a mixed response from critics, who generally criticized Swift's perspective on bullying.
 Kyle Anderson of Entertainment Weekly deemed its narrative confusing and criticized her for likening a professional critic's review to bullying someone for being different.
 Donna Kaufman of iVillage described the video's characters as "shallow stereotypes" and commented that Swift "doesn't seem at all vulnerable": "Her smirking to the camera about how successful she is, and how much of a loser her imaginary bully is, seems a bit like gloating."
 In a more positive review, Ashley Iasimone of Taste of Country praised the video's vintage-style aesthetic for complementing its artistic direction.
 The video's themes of self-empowerment and anti-bullying also received positive feedback within the LGBTQ community, specifically for the part where the young male character becomes a famous fashion designer and is seen presenting a runway fashion show with his designs of women's clothing.
-Less enthusiastic commentators criticized the depicition of the young male character as weak and overly feminine.
+Less enthusiastic commentators criticized the depiction of the young male character as weak and overly feminine.